CraftAcademyLabs/ca_course/week2/address_book/addressbook_create_content/5_add_form.md

     Error: function timed out, ensure the promise resolves within 5000 milliseconds
 ```

-One thing to note about cucumber-js is that the error messages are not as descriptive as we'd like them to be, be let's try to figure out what is wrong here.
+One thing to note about cucumber-js is that the error messages are not as descriptive as we'd like them to be, let's try to figure out what is wrong here.

 Every promise that is returned from puppeteer will timeout after 5000 milliseconds by default if they can't be resolved.
 In this case, the request that's timing out is `waitForSelector()`.
 This function resolves when the specified element is added to the DOM.
 When we look at the `index.html` we can see that indeed we don't have a button for adding a contact on that page.
 Well, let's create one